siggiarni/memos/SVG/svg_filter.md

 Each filter primitive performs a single fundamental graphical operation on one or more inputs, producing a graphical result.

-All primitives share the same prefix: fe, which is short for “filter effect”.
+All primitives share the same prefix: fe, which is short for _“filter effect”_.

 A filter primitive works by taking a source graphic as input and outputting another one.
 And the output of one filter effect can be used as input to another.

 Each filter primitive can take one or two inputs and output only one result.

 The input of a filter primitive is defined in an attribute called `in`.